jessepav/lacygoill-wiki-backup/vim/debug.md

 Technically, this command sets two options:

-   - &vbs = 2
+   - &verbose = 2
-   - &vfile = /tmp/log
+   - &verbosefile = /tmp/log

 ### the execution of a single Ex command?

-    :2verb Cmd
+    :2 verbose Cmd

 ### the execution of several commands separated by bars?

-`:verb` only applies to the command up to the next bar, so this doesn't work:
+`:verbose` only applies to the command up to the next bar, so this doesn't work:

-    :2verb set vbs | set vbs
+    :2 verbose set verbose | set verbose verbose=2  ✔˜
-    verbose=2  ✔˜
     verbose=0  ✘˜

-You muse also use `:exe`:
+You muse also use `:execute`:

-    :2verb exe 'set vbs | set vbs' verbose=2  ✔˜
+    :2 verbose execute 'set verbose | set verbose' verbose=2  ✔˜
     verbose=2  ✔˜